 BS-MS: Accelerated Degree Program BS / MS

-Save on tuition, launch your career sooner, and earn more right out of college with an accelerated graduate degree from the nation’s only school dedicated to freshwater sciences and water policy.
+Save on tuition, start your career sooner, and earn more right after college.
+Get an accelerated graduate degree from the only school focused on freshwater sciences and water policy.

-This fast-track program enables high-achieving students to begin their graduate degree in their senior year of the freshwater sciences program.
-Up to 21 credits can be applied toward both a bachelor’s degree and a master’s degree.
-The five-year program consists of 3½ years in undergraduate status and 1½ years in graduate status.
+This fast-track program lets top students start their graduate degree during their senior year in the freshwater sciences program.
+You can apply up to 21 credits toward both a bachelor’s degree and a master’s degree.
+The five-year program includes 3½ years as an undergraduate and 1½ years as a graduate.

 Program Type